unic/discoverswiss.infocenter/README.md

 );
 $id = "id_example"; // string | Use property identifier of Region to get single object.
 $ocp_apim_subscription_key = "ocp_apim_subscription_key_example"; // string | Subscription key to access the API.
 Get it on (Developer portal)[https://developer.discover.swiss].
-$project = "project_example"; // string | Required.
-Use this property to filter objects by a specific project.
+$project = "project_example"; // string | Use this property to filter objects by a specific project.
 All partners must provide their project code in this parameter.
 $contained_in_place = "contained_in_place_example"; // string | Filters by `containedInPlace`.
 Use property identifier of place.
 $select = "select_example"; // string | Comma-separated list of properties to include in the response.
 $accept_language = "accept_language_example"; // string | Two-letter language code to get localized properties.